Electives are offered on a periodic basis at the discretion of the Dean.

 Advanced Legal Writing 2 units; Required; Pass/No Pass

-This fourth-year course consolidates skills in legal analysis and written communication of information.
+This fourth-year course consolidates skills in legal analysis and written communication of legal information.
 It emphasizes concise, coherent analysis in a variety of subject areas.
 Students are instructed in organizing complex legal arguments in a number of advanced writing exercises.

-Agency.
-2 units; Elective; Pass/No Pass
+Agency 2 units; Elective; Pass/No Pass

 In many transactions it is more efficient for one person or entity to be represented by another.
-When one, an agent, is authorized to act on behalf another, a principal, the principal is deemed to be duty bound and rights entitled to the consequences of the agents act.
+When one, an “agent,” is authorized to act on behalf another, a “principal,” the principal is deemed to be duty bound and rights entitled to the consequences of the agent’s act.
 The creation of such a relationship and its effect form the basis of this introductory class.

 Bankruptcy 2 units; Elective; Pass/No Pass

 The course broadly explores the history, theory and procedure of U. S. Bankruptcy law with special emphasis on property, tort and contract implications of the Bankruptcy Act.
-The objective of the course is to provide a reasonably practical, as well as theoretical familiarity with the law in preparation for handling bankruptcy issues in private practice.
+The objective of the course will be to provide a reasonably practical, as well as theoretical familiarity with the law in preparation for handling bankruptcy issues in private practice.